aerique/pusfofefe/README.md

     - `make`
 - `mb2 -t SailfishOS-latest-armv7hl build`
     - or whichever target you require ofcourse
-- you now have an RPM in the `RPMS` directory
+- you now have an RPM in the `RPMS` directory which you can copy to your phone and install there

 ## To Do